-The district reserves the right to inspect all packages or closed containers brought into or taken out of the work area.
+The District reserves the right to inspect all packages or closed containers brought into or taken out of the work area.
+You should have no expectation of privacy in any closed containers brought into the workplace.

 10.14.
 Layoff & Recall